 Election & Voter Registration Information

-Key Dates for the Upcoming November 3, 2020 Presidential Election:
+Key Dates for the Upcoming March 19, 2024 Presidential Primary Election

 Mail Ballot Applications are available at Village Hall from 8 am to 4 pm.
-Mail ballot applications must be submitted by October 29, 2020.
-Apply Online to receive your ballot at cookcountyclerkil.gov/VoteByMail
+Ways to Vote & Apply Online to receive your ballot at cookcountyclerkil.gov/VoteByMail

-Election Day, November 3, 2020, polls will be open from 6 am to 7 pm.
 Non-registered voters can register to vote at their home precinct (polling place).
+Village Hall is not a polling place.

 Voter Registration Qualifications